morganmueller/internet-geographies-fall-2024/README.md

 ## DISCUSSION LEAD

-During our first meeting, you will sign up to co-lead two reading discussions of your choice.
+During our first meeting, you will sign up to lead one reading discussion of your choice.
 For each Monday meeting thereafter (starting in week 3), I will begin by mapping out the week's theme within a broader field, cultural context, or contemporary debate, highlighting key interventions and implications.
 Your team will then follow with a 20-minute presentation involving close readings and analysis of the text/s.
 In your presentation, please (1) specify key figures and keywords, (2) draw out main arguments and structure, (3) note methods and sources used, and (4) finally, raise discussion points/questions, and/or a class exercise.
 Kindly email me your presentation outline by 7pm the day before.

 **Addendum**: There are a few weeks where full books will be assigned for reading.
 During those weeks the expectation will be that everyone reads the introduction and conclusion.
 I will then assign each reading group a chapter to read.
 During the following class's meeting each group will give a brief (5-10 minute) presentation on their assigned chapter(s) of the book so the class will cumulatively have a grasp of major themes of the work.